 How to Write an Email

 Now that you‘ve crafted a stellar email subject line, you have your audience’s full attention on the body of your email message.
 So, how do you craft copy that will get them clicking?
-Here are the important components you need to know!
+Here are the essential components you need to know!

 Again, it takes more than just a dynamic name tag for your email copy to convince readers that what's inside is relevant to them.
 So use the very beginning of the email to explain how you know each other.

-Below is an example of an email sent by Warby Parker to a colleague of mine.
-(By the way, the subject line was very clever: "Uh-oh, your prescription is expiring.")
+Below is an example of an email sent by 1-800-Contacts to a colleague of mine.

-Right off the bat, the marketers at Warby Parker tell the reader why they're being emailed (their prescription is expiring soon) and that this email is meant to help them find a new pair of glasses before that expiration date.
+Right off the bat, the marketers at 1-800-Contacts tell the reader why they're being emailed (their contacts can come this weekend) and that this email is meant to help them order new contacts before probably a fun-filled weekend.

-6) Write in the second person.
+6. Write in the second person.

 Writing in the second person means using the pronouns “you,” “your,” and “yours.“ For example, ”Before you leave in the morning, remember to bring your jacket."
 It means you orient the copy towards the reader, not yourself.

 Take a look at the copy in this email from Zappos, for example: Now, count how many times this email says “You” instead of “we” or “I.”

-Okay okay, we won‘t make you count: The words "you" and "your" appear 12 times, while "we," "our," and "we’re" appear only 5 times.
+Okay, okay, we won‘t make you count: The words "you" and "your" appear 12 times, while "we," "our," and "we’re" appear only five times.

-7) Talk about benefits, not features.
+7. Talk about benefits, not features.

 You know the value of your email.
 But does your recipient?
 No, not yet.
 And it's your job to explain it.

-The problem is, many emails only explain the feature they are offering, not the benefit.
-Take a look at the copy in two separate ecommerce emails I received.
+The problem is many emails only explain the feature they are offering, not the benefit.
+Look at the copy in two separate ecommerce emails I received.

 Will it let me adjust a small business' expenditures on infrastructure costs, freeing up money for a new hire?
 That benefit is far more tangible than 30% off an undisclosed cost.

 They allow a man to lounge around the house and then go out in the city while putting minimal effort into changing his outfit.
 How convenient!
 How easy!
 How versatile!

-8) Be brief.
+8. Be brief.